kaepek/spwm-motor-control/speed-control/closed-loop/AS5147P/teensy40/README.md

 ### Rotation stats analyser

+This program computes the mean, standard deviation, min, max and range for the velocity and acceleration data coming from the motor controller, useful to understand some metrics of motor performance without having to rely on values read off the graphing system.

 1. Run the command choosing the appropriate `--input_config_file`.
-By default the rotation stats analyser listens on the incoming protocol `upd`, with host address `localhost` and port `9003` so make sure the kaepek-io-direct program has the appropriate output sink flag for this program, e.g. append `-o network=localhost,9003,upd`.
+By default the rotation stats analyser listens on the incoming protocol `upd`, with host address `localhost` and port `9003` so make sure the kaepek-io-direct program has the appropriate output sink flag for this program if you wish to use it, e.g. append `-o network=localhost,9003,upd`.
+You can configure angular frequency over which data is collected and their statistics analysed by changing the `--n_rotations` argument (which defaults to '1' rotation).

-- For PID (with anti cogging or otherwise) use this for example: `node ./dist/lib/speed-control/programs/rotation-stats.js --input_config_file ./lib/speed-control/graph_configs/pid.json`
+- For PID (with anti cogging or otherwise) use this for example: `node ./dist/lib/speed-control/programs/rotation-stats.js --input_config_file ./lib/speed-control/graph_configs/pid_by_time.json`
 - For ESC-sinusoidal,ESC-direct,ESC sinudoidal anti-cogging and ESC direct anti-cogging use this for example: `node ./dist/lib/speed-control/programs/rotation-stats.js --input_config_file ./lib/speed-control/graph_configs/control_kalman_by_time.json`

 # [Home Readme](../../../../README.md)